Experienced Leader in Government, Library, and Education Technology and Policy

 Seattle, Washington

-For nearly 30 years, Jim Loter has provided IT strategic leadership in higher education, libraries, and local government sectors.
+Jim Loter is a respected and experienced strategic IT leader, educator, and advisor for higher education, libraries, and local government sectors.

-Jim has led programs, coached leaders, and advised policymakers and elected officials in areas such as digital equity and inclusion, telecommunications policy and regulation, web and application development, enterprise data management and governance, privacy and accessibility, artifical intelligence (AI), and smart city and civic technology.
-He is also an experienced university instructor and lecturer in the subjects of IT governance, policy, and public sector management.
+Jim has led programs, coached leaders, and advised policymakers in areas such as digital equity and inclusion, telecommunications, digital transformation, enterprise data management and governance, privacy, accessibility, artificial intelligence (AI), and civic technology.
+As a university instructor, Jim teaches and lectures in subjects such as IT governance, policy, ethics, and organizational management.

 Jim hails from Dearborn, Michigan, and has a Master's degree in film studies from the University of Iowa.
-His academic work focused on Irish cinema, early American film, semiotics, and narrative theory.
+His academic work focused on critical theory, semiotics, and narratology.
 He enjoys running, playing chess, and fencing.

 The following are provided as examples of my writing and research work as both an academic and an IT professional.
 Unless otherwise noted, all works listed here were written by me, though some may have been produced as part of a collaborative process.